The Pinkypoos Experience

 The two people the show owed the most to, have sadly now died.
 Henk (Hank) Tagowski & (The) Howard Marks.
 We hope they knew how much we appreciated their patronage.

-The Pinkypoos artwork and font was designed by Anthony Wilkinson.
+Artwork and font by Anthony Wilkinson

 The Portobello Film Festival: